 Easy Baked Pesto Chicken (Video)

 This Easy Baked Pesto Chicken is a tasty low-carb dinner that you can make with purchased pesto if you don’t have any pesto in the freezer.
-And this is a dish the whole family is probably going to like!
+And this is a five-ingredient chicken dinner that the whole family is probably going to like!

-When I first made Easy Baked Pesto Chicken, I loved what a great low-carb dinner it was but I’m not sure I ever imagined it would become one of the most popular recipes on the blog.
+When I first made this Easy Baked Pesto Chicken, I loved what a great low-carb dinner it was but I’m not sure I ever imagined it would become one of the most popular recipes on the blog.
 But now it’s been pinned and viewed millions and millions of times!
 And I’ve made this one over and over myself.

-I got the inspiration for Easy Baked Pesto Chicken when I was looking in The South Beach Diet Quick and Easy Cookbook for a recipe my friend Bonnie had recommended.
+I got the inspiration for Easy Baked Pesto Chicken years ago when I was looking in The South Beach Diet Quick and Easy Cookbook (affiliate link) for a recipe my friend Bonnie had recommended.
 That happened to be in the summer, and when it’s summertime at my house there’s fresh basil on the counter, I’m freezing basil for winter, and I’m making Basil Pesto with Lemon, so it’s not really surprising that a recipe using pesto would catch my eye.